-Due to the nature of Clostridium difficile infections, particularly the high rate of recurrence following standard treatments, participating in a clinical trial may be an option for sufferers who don’t respond to antibiotics.
+Due to the nature of Clostridium difficile infections, particularly the high recurrence rate following standard treatments, participating in a clinical trial may be an option for sufferers who don’t respond to antibiotics.
 Some clinical trials focus on developing vaccines and other preventatives.
-Those trials often need healthy volunteers who haven’t had a CDI to participate.
+Those trials often need healthy volunteers without a CDI to participate.
 The following are large, active trials focused on C. diff treatment and prevention.
 For smaller scale and local trials, please visit our In Your State page and search for ones near you.

 What is a Clinical Trial?

 A clinical trial is a research study that using human volunteers that is intended to add to medical knowledge.
 Clinical trials can vary in size from a single location in one country to multiple locations in multiple countries.
 Some research studies may determine if an investigational product can be administered to children or special populations.
 Some studies assess a drug’s long-term effectiveness and its impact on the quality of a person’s life.